OpenDreamKit/OpenDreamKit.github.io/meetings/2015-09-02-Kickoff/projects.md

 ## Continuous integration, building on various architecture, joint testing farm

-TODO (@alex-konovalov): short report

 Time: Thursday afternoon's break

-Jeroen, Alexander, Jean-Pierre
+Participants: Jeroen, Alexander, Jean-Pierre

+We discussed approaches to regression testing used in GAP and SageMath development and our continuous integration infrastructure.

 # WP4: User Interfaces